pexus/PerfLog/README.md

 to narrow down erring application requests, web services and SQL queries.

-PerfLog and PerfLogAppLogger packages are available as a free open source community edition with Apache 2.0 License and a premium supported edition for IBM WebSphere environments.
+PerfLog and PerfLogAppLogger packages are available as a free open source community edition with Apache 2.0 License and a supported edition for IBM WebSphere J2EE application server.
 The community edition comes with PerfLog and PerfLogAppLogger binary jars, source and documentation.
 See Pexus PerfLog Editions section later in this document for more details.